ray5273/TMP_extension/README.md

 # Trendy Memo Project
-Chrome extension for live memo including text memo and drawing memo on every websites.
+Chrome extension for live memo including text memo, highlight and drawing memo on every websites.
 Also, combined with bookmark function including taking a snapshot and PDF export function can track files on Firebase server.

 ![DEMO](./demo/demo.png)